A geometric distortion solution specifically for historical observations and its implementation: Introduction

-The most notable research on addressing GD is the study conducted by \citet{Anderson2003}, which focuses on the GD effect of the Wide Field Planetary Camera 2 (WFPC2) installed on the HST.
-The GD effect at the edges of the WFPC2 FOV reached up to 5 pixels, severely degrading the astrometric precision of the HST.
-For this reason, \citet{Anderson2003} developed a self-calibration technique using observations acquired at various orientations.
-After GD correction, the average positional residuals decreased to 0.02 pixels and 0.01 pixels for the planetary camera and the wide-field camera, respectively.
-From then on, the HST started to fully demonstrate its astrometric potential.
-This self-calibration technique, which does not rely on a star catalog, has been applied to GD solutions for multiple cameras on the HST \citep{Bellini2009} as well as several ground-based telescopes \citep{Anderson2006,Bellini2010}, achieving high-precision astrometry.

-An alternative approach for solving GD is based on the known reference star positions that are not affected by GD.
-These positions can be calculated using an external astrometric reference system, such as a high-precision astrometric catalog, HST observation positions with GD correction \citep{Service2016}, or even star positions obtained from non-optical wavelength bands \citep{Reid2007}.
-By comparing the positional deviations between observed and reference positions, the influence of GD on astrometry can be determined.
-This method requires fewer observations for GD solution than the self-calibration technique, but the accuracy may be affected by the errors present in the external reference system \citep{Bernard2018}. \citet{Peng2012} proposed a novel method for mitigating the influence of catalog errors on GD solution.
-This method involves algebraically manipulating the measurement errors of identical stars across different frames, thereby reducing the accuracy requirements of the external reference catalog.
+The most notable research on addressing GD was conducted by \citet{Anderson2003}.
+Their method does not rely on star catalogues and is called the self-calibration technique.
+It has been applied to solve GD for multiple cameras on the HST \citep{Bellini2009} as well as several ground-based telescopes \citep{Anderson2006,Bellini2010}, achieving high-precision astrometry.
+An alternative approach for solving GD is based on the known reference star positions that are not affected by GD, such as HST observation positions with GD correction \citep{Service2016}, or even star positions obtained from non-optical wavelength bands \citep{Reid2007}.
+This method requires fewer observations for GD solution than the self-calibration technique, but the accuracy may be affected by the errors present in the external reference system \citep{Bernard2018}. \citet{Peng2012} proposed a novel method for mitigating the influence of catalogue errors on GD solution, thereby reducing the accuracy requirements of the external reference catalogue.
 Furthermore, it has been improved by \citet{Wang2019} to handle the GD in observations captured by the 2.3-m Bok telescope at Kitt Peak \citep{Peng2023}.